nvoulgaris/blog/content/post/comparing-tdd-flavours.md

 # Comparison

 Let me start by clarifying that the two TDD styles *are not mutually exclusive*.
 A skilled software engineer should ideally switch between the two, adapting to the situation in hand.
-However, I do feel that there are considerable strengths and weaknesses and to the analysis of these is where I will focus on the rest of this post.
+However, I do feel that there are considerable strengths and weaknesses in each one and to the analysis of these is where I will focus for the rest of this post.

 ## Classicist